AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/consolidating-your-tables.md

 ### Integrating Legacy Data

-Many companies have refactored their databases at one time or another, and the data from the old database doesn\'t always get converted over to the new system.
+Many companies have refactored their databases at one time or another, and the data from the old database does not always get converted over to the new system.
 You can use consolidated tables to join the key columns from legacy tables with those from the active system.
 This allows you to conduct a unified analysis of your data throughout history.

 ### Combining Events for Active User Analysis